nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Robust

-> The package may complain unless provided with *exact* input; however,
+> The package should complain unless provided with *exact* input; however,
-> when given like asked, it should carry out the task flawlessly.
+> when given the input, it should carry out the task flawlessly.

 - Must catch errors at *construction time*, not *run time*
 - Must implement a high-quality unit-test suite